MeghanMcv/skills-github-pages/index.md

 Feel like making a bookmarklet of this or something?
 [Fork it](https://github.com/geon/geon.github.com/blob/master/_posts/2016-03-03-dsxyliea.md) on github."
 From the original source code

 Above is the original code explanation, and below is my replacement of a short story.
-It is a recommendation, and is The Most Dangerous Game, a short story by Richard Connell.
+It is a short exerpt of The Most Dangerous Game, a short story by Richard Connell.

-> Hurrr durrr i finally did it!!!

-> Developmental reading disorder (DRD) is the most common learning disability.
-Dyslexia is the most recognized of reading disorders, however not all reading disorders are linked to dyslexia.

-> Some see dyslexia as distinct from reading difficulties resulting from other causes, such as a non-neurological deficiency with vision or hearing, or poor or inadequate reading instruction.
-There are three proposed cognitive subtypes of dyslexia (auditory, visual and attentional), although individual cases of dyslexia are better explained by specific underlying neuropsychological deficits and co-occurring learning disabilities (e.g. attention-deficit/hyperactivity disorder, math disability, etc.).
-Although it is considered to be a receptive language-based learning disability in the research literature, dyslexia also affects one's expressive language skills.
-Researchers at MIT found that people with dyslexia exhibited impaired voice-recognition abilities.
+> "I wanted the ideal animal to hunt," explained the general.
+"So I said, `What are the attributes of an ideal quarry?'
+And the answer was, of course, `It must have courage, cunning, and, above all, it must be able to reason."'

+>"But no animal can reason," objected Rainsford.

+> "My dear fellow," said the general, "there is one that can."

+> "But you can't mean--" gasped Rainsford
+> "And why not?"

+> "I can't believe you are serious, General Zaroff.
+This is a grisly joke."

+> "Why should I not be serious?
+I am speaking of hunting."

+> "Hunting?
+Great Guns, General Zaroff, what you speak of is murder."

+> The general laughed with entire good nature.
+He regarded Rainsford quizzically.
+"I refuse to believe that so modern and civilized a young man as you seem to be harbors romantic ideas about the value of human life.
+Surely your experiences in the war--"

+> "Did not make me condone cold-blooded murder," finished Rainsford stiffly.

+> Laughter shook the general.
+"How extraordinarily droll you are!" he said.
+"One does not expect nowadays to find a young man of the educated class, even in America, with such a naive, and, if I may say so, mid-Victorian point of view.
+It's like finding a snuffbox in a limousine.
+Ah, well, doubtless you had Puritan ancestors.
+So many Americans appear to have had.
+I'll wager you'll forget your notions when you go hunting with me.
+You've a genuine new thrill in store for you, Mr. Rainsford."
+>
 *Source: [https://www.btboces.org/Downloads/1_The%20Most%20Dangerous%20Game%20by%20Richard%20Connell.pdf)*